Farmhouse Style American Flag DIY

 Rusty Nail Star – eBay

 The board is a piece from my favorite junk shop.
+I pick up reclaimed wood any chance I get.
+The pieces and parts come in handy at project time.

 I used FrogTape to make the stripes.
 I didn’t measure anything…just eye-balled it.
 I tried to keep the stripes the same width as the FrogTape.
 It was the perfect size for the stripes.